Creating Awesome Content

 Enhancing Text Visibility

-To enhance the visibility of the text, we can add a shape behind it.
-Click the plus icon and select the shapes option to add a rectangle.
-Change its color to red and adjust the opacity to about 50%.
-Position this shape behind the text to create a contrasting background.
+To make the text easier to read, we can put a shape behind it.
+To put a rectangle: click the plus icon and select the shapes option.
+Set its colour to red and the opacity to about 50%.
+Place this shape behind the text to give it a contrasting background.

 Adding shape behind text